 Hasta que el pueblo se levanta y dice ya basta.

-A walk through any pueblo is the most powerful way to take in its totality.
-This afternoon through my own, at the intersection of Madison avenue and Willow Brook avenue, I took a moment to photograph the complex above, which is now in the process of redevelopment.
-Around the abandoned buildings, power lines neighbor nestles of leaves from bevies of trees branching out through the air.
+A walk through any neighborhood is the most effective way to take in its culture.
+This afternoon through my own, at the intersection of Madison and Willow Brook avenue, I took a moment to photograph the complex above, which is now in the process of redevelopment.
+Around the abandoned buildings, power lines idle next to nestles of leaves from high trees branching out through the air.
 East of the complex, less than a minute of walking distance, is Lockwood Elementary school, where my old friends and I went to school, and where now even some of the children of those old friends go to school.

 An urban policy planner might reply to this contention that it’d be an easy fix, however, since all that the parents of the complex at Madison and Willow Brook Avenues had to do was drive their kids to King.
 Of course, that just meant that the parents had to be able to afford a car, which wasn’t always the case for many of the single mothers who oversaw so many of my peers and I. Even so, at just under a mile of walking distance to the school, the daily trek couldn’t be that bad of a slog, right?
 Some parents did it.
 Indeed, some had to.
 There wasn’t a whole lot of support for them otherwise.

 When my peers and I finished at King MS, what followed for us was John Marshall High School (JMHS) for ninth through twelfth grade.
 At just about two miles walking distance from the old apartment complex at Madison and Willow Brook avenues, Marshall High School was significantly farther east of Virgil boulevard, and unlike King, which the aforementioned urban planner could argue was located at a ‘border’ point between ‘East Hollywood’ and Los Feliz and thus serve both areas, Marshall High School was definitely located in the Los Feliz area.
 As such, it was definitely designed to serve the students of parents within that area.